adr1el-m/carmen-the-parasight/README.md

 └── README.md             # You are here
 ```

+## 📄 API Documentation

+Our API is built with Node.js and Express, providing the backend services for LingapLink.
+We are currently working on formalizing our API documentation.

+The API handles core functionalities such as:
+-   User Authentication (Sign-up, Sign-in)
+-   Patient and Provider Data Management
+-   Appointment Scheduling and Management

+For more detailed information, you can explore the code in the `/api` directory.
+We plan to provide a full [Swagger/Postman](https://swagger.io/) documentation in the future.

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.